jonjau/msa/README.md

 The Jupyter notebook is available
 [on Azure notebooks](https://notebooks.azure.com/jonjau/projects/msa2020-ml-project).
-It is much slower (10-15 minutes to run the whole notebook), but does not require any installation.
+It is much slower (15-20 minutes to run the whole notebook), but does not require any installation. **Select Python 3.6 when prompted about the kernel.**

 ## Environment setup and dependencies